poetlife/LearnPython/UnitTest/README.md

 ## Basic Concept of Testing
 1. __test fixture__
 A test fixture represents the _preparation_ needed to perform one or more tests, and any associate cleanup actions.
+2. __test case__
+A test case is the _individual_ unit of testing.
+It checks for a specific response to a particular set of inputs. `unittest` module provides with a base class: `TestCase` which will be used to create new test cases.
+3. __test suite__